cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 Both machines `A` and `B` accept new channels from any module on another machine, if and only if:

-- The other module is bound to the "bank" port.
 - The channel being created is unordered.
 - The version string is empty.